TheITguy21/check_speedtest.sh/README.md

 Please report any issue here : https://github.com/TheITguy21/check_speedtest.sh/issues

 # Prerequisites
-The following packages must be installed on your system for the script to work:
+The following packages must be present on your system for the script to work:
 - bc
 - speedtest cli by Ookla https://www.speedtest.net/apps/cli